This guide explores the basics of home management for brand new homemakers: your attitude, your schedules, and more.

 Don’t do this.

-Part of your job as keeper at home is to keep your own sanity.
+Part of your job as a keeper at home is to keep your sanity.
 Spend a little time setting realistic goals for yourself and give yourself a little reward when you achieve them.
-You might find that goal setting and self discipline actually helps your mood a lot!
+You might find that goal-setting and self-discipline help your mood a lot!

 If you are the type who has a complicated day management system and already and you love using a planner, that is great!
 You’re ahead of the game.
 Just make sure it’s actually helping you.